forkachild/reel-search-android/README.md

 It is based around a custom `LayoutManager` named [CenteredLayoutManager] which provides **top** and **bottom** offsets for the scrolling suggestions in a `RecyclerView`.
 All of it is conveniently enclosed in the [ReelSearchView] which coordinates with its children to realise the reel effect.

-I am writing a detailed blog about how it was created from scratch and will post the link soon.
+A detailed blog on the making of this is available at [Reel Search and Android].

 ## How to setup